castedo/cnest/README.md

   * /usr/bin/cnest-entry in the container if it exists OR
   * /bin/bash --login
-* will automatically keep you in your currently directory if the container image has been enhanced with `cnestify-image` and your currently directory is also shared with the nest container with the same path.
+* will automatically keep you in your currently directory if the container image has been enhanced with `cnestify` and your currently directory is also shared with the nest container with the same path.
 * you can type a container name without a version suffix (e.g. type "webdev" and it guesses you want a container named "webdev-5")